KBryan/ReactWebsite/README.md

 ### `npm test`

-Launches the test runner in the interactive watch mode.<br />
+Launches the test runner in the interactive watch mode.<br /> Sorry usually have a TDD aproach to development.
+I have spent to much time developing mobile app.
+Need to relearn Mocha.
 See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

 ### `npm run build`